Making of a Painting IV: Nicholas Black Elk (1 of 2)

 Legacy

-Since his rise to fame in the 1960s, Black Elk’s memory has been the subject of a bitter tug of war among groups with competing agendas, with the American Indian Movement, environmental activists, Lakota traditionalists, the Catholic Church, New Age spiritualists, and Perennialists all claiming the mantle of his legacy.
-It is in this light that many see the recent initiation of his cause for canonization as merely another attempt by an outside interest group to exploit Black Elk’s memory for its own purposes.
+Since his rise to fame in the 1960s, Black Elk’s memory has been the subject of a bitter tug of war among groups with competing agendas, with the American Indian Movement, environmental activists, Lakota traditionalists, pan-Indianists, New Age spiritualists, and Perennialists all claiming the mantle of his legacy.
+It is in this light that many see the recent initiation of his cause for canonization as merely another attempt by an outside interest group—in this case the Catholic Church—to exploit Black Elk’s memory for its own purposes.

 Others, however, view the development as an overdue acknowledgement on the part of the Church of the value of Indigenous religious traditions and as an encouraging signal to people of Native descent that they can be authentic followers of Christ without sacrificing their Indian identity.
 In addition, it bears noting that the original impetus for the cause came not from Vatican bureaucrats but from Black Elk’s descendants on Pine Ridge, many of whom are still active in the local Catholic community.